 On the basis of race, color, national origin, religion, age, gender, disability, marital status or sexual orientation

 Graduate students are protected by SUNY's "Grievance Procedure for Review of Allegations of Discrimination."
-A graduate student who believes that he or she has been discriminated against on the basis of any of the above, or that he or she has been subjected to sexual harassment, may get help, including information and documentation of the grievance procedure, by contacting the Affirmative Action Office (Library South Ground - Room 663, x7-4775).
+A graduate student who believes that he or she has been discriminated against on the basis of any of the above, or that he or she has been subjected to sexual harassment, may get help, including information and documentation of the grievance procedure, by contacting the Office of Diversity, Equity and Inclusion, formerly known as the Affirmative Action Office (Library South Ground Floor, Room 548, 607-777-4775).